 The Engineering Society shall make use of seven offices adjacent to the Clark Hall Lounge.

-Clockwise from the entrance door, these offices shall be designated for use by:

-IT storage

-Clark Hall Pub

-Golden Words

-Golden Words additional workspace

-Executive & Director storage

-Queen's Project on International Development

-Campus Equipment Outfitters

 The individuals and groups making use of office space shall be responsible for their cleanliness.

 Clark Hall Security

 Two security cameras will be set up in Clark Hall to record the activity in the pub.